 - In a large bowl, mix wet ingredients (zucchini through honey).

-- Gradually add dry to wet and stir with a wooden spoon until just combined (be sure not to overmix).
+- Gradually add dry to wet and stir with a wooden spoon until just combined (be sure not to over mix).

 - Fold in sun-dried tomatoes and chives.

-- Transfer batter to lined loaf pan and bake for 45-55 minutes or until top is golden brown and a knife inserted in the middle comes out clean.
+- Transfer batter to lined loaf pan and bake for 45-50 minutes or until top is golden brown and a knife inserted in the middle comes out clean.

 - Place loaf pan on a cooling rack and allow the bread to cool before removing and slicing.
-Serve with the honey butter.
+Serve with the salted honey butter.

 Notes